I have some super dirty laundry that’s begging to be aired out.

-I love every aspect of what I do, and I will NEVER change the way I put my work out to the world to make someone else feel better or more comfortable.
+I love every aspect of what I do and I will NEVER change the way that I put my work out to the world in order to make someone else feel better or more comfortable.

 There are literally thousands of blogs and websites out there with very helpful and polite language about eating healthier.

 My voice, my point of view, my experiences, my language and my history are what sets me apart from everyone else.
 I create and put my work out to the world as if it’s for my very best friend.
-My best friend can vouch for me, I talk like a sailor.
+My best friend can vouch for me on this.
+I talk like a sailor.

 If I censored myself to make people feel more at ease, I may as well quit what I’m doing and go work for someone else and be the puppet employee that I once was.